watson-developer-cloud/node-sdk/README.md

 The process for authenticating with Visual Recognition has changed:

 - For new service instances, authenticate by using IAM.
 See [IAM Authentication](#iam-authentication).
 Also set the service URL by passing in `url` in the service constructor.
-- For service instances created before May 23, 2018, authenticate by providing the API Key for the service instance.
+- For service instances created before May 23, 2018, authenticate by providing the basic auth `api_key` for the service instance.

-### Basic Auth (or API key for Visual Recognition)
+### Basic Auth
-You will need the `username`, `password`, and `url` (`api_key` for Visual Recognition) for each service.
+You will need the `username`, `password`, and `url` for each service.
+Visual Recognition instances created before May 23, 2018 use `api_key`.
 Service credentials are different from your IBM Cloud account username and password.

 To get your service credentials, follow these steps: